Career Information for a Degree in Public Relations

 Universities across the U.S. offer public relations (PR) majors.
 The curriculum often includes classes in journalism,...

-Students interested in studying marketing and public relations in the San Francisco, California, area have a few schools to...
+Students interested in studying marketing and public relations in the San Francisco, California, area have many schools to...

 Public relations (PR) professionals can major in PR, marketing or communications.
 Those unable to attend a full-time program on...

-- Public Relations Consultant: Job Description and Outlook
+- Public Relations Director: Job Duties, Salary and Requirements

 - Public Relations Management Education and Training Program Info